 What's the Best Way to Predict Your ACT Score?

-The most accurate ACT score predictor is taking a full-length ACT practice test under realistic testing conditions.
-It's the closest thing to the real ACT—your using an official ACT practice test from the ACT makers and taking it under similar testing conditions.
+The most accurate ACT score predictor is taking a full-length official ACT practice test under realistic testing conditions.
+It's the closest thing to the real ACT which means your score estimate will be as accurate as possible.

-This process is very time-consuming - it’ll take about four hours - but it’s worth it.
+This process is time-consuming—it'll take about four hours plus additional time to grade the test—but it's worth it.
 Afterward, you have an ACT score from a real ACT test, which you can use to check your preparedness to take the actual test, but I'll dive into that later.

-If you’re using one of the free online tests, to give yourself the most realistic testing experience (and to avoid the distractions on the internet), I’d recommend that you print out a copy of the test.
+In order to give yourself the most realistic testing experience (and to avoid the distractions on the internet), I'd recommend that you print out a copy of the test.
+You'll be taking the actual ACT with pencil and paper, and the closer you can get your practice ACT to the real ACT, the more accurate your score estimate will be.

 Key Tips for a Realistic Testing Experience